 Friends of Calanais

-The Calanais Visitor Centre plays an essential role in the local community, contributing significantly to the economy of the region and raising awareness of the cultural and historical heritage of this ancient and transformative landscape.
-Urras nan Tursachan is committed to enriching as many aspects of the local community as we can, and to playing a leading role in the region’s heritage tourism industry.
+The Calanais Visitor Centre is currently closed in preparation for redevelopment.
+Over the years it has come to play an essential role in the local community, contributing significantly to the economy of the region and raising awareness of the cultural and historical heritage of this ancient and transformative landscape.
+Through the redevelopment of the Visitor Centre, Urras nan Tursachan is committed to enriching as many aspects of the local community as we can, and to playing a leading role in the region’s heritage tourism industry.
 You can read more about the aims of the Trust here.
 Our local outreach work is ongoing and is broken down into several unique and important strands, all of which add value to the community in which we live and work.

 In addition, our pledge to support those who live and work around the stones empowers us to work with a range of local organisations, charities, businesses and individuals for mutual benefit.
 The more we can reach out to those around us and develop projects within our community, the more we can support new initiatives, invest in change and create new and transformative local partnerships.